Tre Demps: Vanoli Cremona

 Demps signed with Vanoli Cremona of Italy's Lega Basket Serie A (LBA) on July 16, 2018.
 Cremona announced that Demps and the team had agreed to part ways on February 25, 2019.
 Demps averaged 10.5 points, 2.1 rebounds, and 1.2 assists in 17 games for Cremona.

 Kolossos Rodou

 Demps signed with Kolossos Rodou of the Greek Basket League (GBL) on February 26, 2019.
 He played in 10 games, all off the bench, and averaged 8.4 points, 3.0 rebounds and 1.6 assists per game as Kolossos finished last in the league with a 5–21 record.

 San Severo

 Demps returned to Italy after signing with Cestistica San Severo of the Italian second division, Serie A2 Basket, on July 29, 2019.
-He averaged 18.6 points, 3.6 rebounds and 3.2 assists per game.
+He averaged 18.6 points, 3.6 rebounds and 3.2 assists per game and was named Player of the Month for September.

 On July 9, 2020, Demps signed with MHP Riesen Ludwigsburg.
 However, he parted ways with the team on October 1.

-On May 10, 2022, Demps announced he was retiring from basketball after battling with hip arthritis.
-Demps now serves as an analyst on the Big Ten Network.
+On May 10, 2022, Demps announced his retirement from basketball after battling hip arthritis.
+He now works as an analyst for NBC Sports and CBS Sports Network, following two seasons with the Big Ten Network.